 What Are Focus Pages?

-Focus Pages are the most important pages on your site.
+These are the most important pages on your site.
 They are your money-makers, four or five pages on your site you would want visitors who’ve never visited your WordPress website to see.

 These are the pages you most to rank on the 1st Page of Google, the pages which help you earn customers, get partnerships, sell your products; whatever your goal is.